David Williams QC

 David is also a qualified mediator, including being trained in and being approved by the Ministry of Justice to conduct Mediation Information and Assessment meetings.
 He is able to mediate in not only in children cases but also in finance cases and indeed all issues cases.
 These will usually be conducted as a sole mediator but in accordance with the Hague Mediation Good Practice Guide David will co-mediate on abduction and on some re-location cases.
 For abduction and relocation cases David has arrangements with two mediators who have legal aid mediation contracts and so there is the opportunity to co-mediate these cases under legal aid cover.

-David acts for parents and children, for local authorities and for charities and his practice covers most tribunals from the High Court to the ECHR.
-He represented the Applicant father in the Court of Justice of the European Union in 2010 and acted for the Plaintiff father in the House of Lords in Re M in 2007.
+David acts for parents and children, for local authorities and for charities and his practice covers most tribunals from the Central Family Court to the ECHR.
+He represented the Applicant father in the Court of Justice of the European Union in 2010 and 2014 and acted for the Plaintiff father in the House of Lords in Re M in 2007.
 He appeared for the Respondent mother in Re E in the UK Supreme Court in 2011 and was instructed as part of a team to file an amicus brief in the United States Supreme Court.
 In 2002 he appeared for the Applicant in the ECtHR when that Court held that the UK was in breach of the ECHR in respect of its treatment of trans-sexuals.
 He regularly appears in the Court of Appeal and has appeared in many other reported cases with an international dimension.
-David has an interest and particular experience in representing children.
+David has an interest and particular experience in representing children in cases with an international dimension.
 He has been active in ensuring that an appropriate balance is struck in allowing their voice to be heard whilst seeking to protect them from adult disputes.
 He appeared in the leading cases in this field including Re M (in the House of Lords) Re C (Abduction: Separate Representation of Children) 2 FLR 6 and Re J (Abduction: Children’s Objections) 1 FLR 457.